appdotnet/api-spec/content/reference/authentication/index.md

 * **[Native App SDK flow](/reference/authentication/flows/sdk/)** - use this if you're building an iOS or Android client.
 We provide an SDK that you can integrate into your app to streamline authentication.
 * **[Password flow](/reference/authentication/flows/password/)** - use this if you're building a native application (or an application where it is difficult to use a web browser) and want to avoid implementing a web-based authentication flow.
 This flow requires special permission to use and comes with a bunch of extra rules and requirements to protect user security.

-{::options parse_block_html="true" /}
 <div class="alert alert-error alert-block">
-**If you're submitting your application to one of Apple's App Stores, we suggest you implement authentication via the [Native App SDK flow](/reference/authentication/flows/sdk/) or it's possible your app will be rejected.**
+<p>If you're submitting your application to one of Apple's App Stores, we suggest you implement authentication via the <a href="/reference/authentication/flows/sdk/">Native App SDK flow</a> or it's possible your app will be rejected.</p>
 </div>

 **To obtain an app token**, you must use the **[app access token flow](/reference/authentication/flows/app-access-token)**.
 (The OAuth 2.0 internet-draft calls this this [Client Credentials Grant](http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-4.4).)